 - Don’t store your dog’s treats and your dog’s medications in the same place.
 This is a simple way to avoid a dangerous mistake.

 If you have questions or concerns about flavored medications for your dog, share these with your vet.
 If you do choose to give these medications to your dog, just remember that you have to be very careful with storage.
-Your dog needs to take her medicine; flavoring can help you with that.
-However, recognizing that your dog loves things that smell (remember her super-powered nose!) and taste like cheese and chicken so much that she’ll chew through a plastic bag and bottle to eat every last one, can help you to store it someplace safe.
+Your dog needs to take their medicine; flavoring can help you with that.
+However, recognizing that your dog loves things that smell (remember their super-powered nose!) and taste like cheese and chicken so much that they’ll chew through a plastic bag and bottle to eat every last one, can help you to store it someplace safe.
 Flavored medicines are like a lot of things in life, good when they’re used the way they’re supposed to be used, dangerous when they’re not.